rashidrao-pk/shap_bpt_tests/README.md

 ### Keywords 🔍
 Explainable AI · XAI · Computer Vision · Object Localization

-### Copyright Notice:
-MIT license
-Author: Muhammad Rashid (muhammad.rashid@unito.it) University of Turin, Italy.

-## Funding
+## Acknowledgments
-This work has received funding from the European Union’s Horizon research and innovation program Chips JU under Grant Agreement No. 101139769, **_DistriMuSe project_** (HORIZON-KDT-JU-2023-2-RIA).
+- This work has received funding from the European Union’s Horizon research and innovation program Chips JU under Grant Agreement No. 101139769, **_DistriMuSe project_** (HORIZON-KDT-JU-2023-2-RIA).
 The JU receives support from the European Union’s Horizon research and innovation programme and the nations involved in the mentioned projects.
 The work reflects only the authors’ views; the European Commission is not responsible for any use that maybe made of the information it contains.
+- Thanks to model architecture and pretrained weights providers including [SwinViT](https://github.com/microsoft/Swin-Transformer), [ViT](), & [Facial Recognition]() [VAE-GAN model]()
+- Thanks to dataset providers including [ImageNet](), [MVTec](), [MS-COCO](), and [Celeb-A-HQ]()

 ## Contributors
 <a href="https://github.com/rashidrao-pk/shap_bpt_tests/graphs/contributors">
   <img src="http://contributors.nn.ci/api?repo=rashidrao-pk/shap_bpt_tests" alt="" />
 </a>